Primary Pulmonary Hypertension (PPH)

-- Symptoms of PPH can develop so slowly that you can have PPH for years without knowing it.
+- Symptoms can develop so slowly that you can have the condition for years without knowing it.
 And symptoms get worse as the disease progresses.

-- There is no cure for PPH.
+- There is no cure for the condition.
 Treatment is aimed at managing symptoms.

 - Before your visit, write down questions you want answered.